-Ideally, while you are still in school or when you have recently graduated, you'll already be looking into how to pay off your student loans fast.
+Ideally, while you are still in school or when you have recently graduated, you'll already be looking into how to pay off your student loan debt fast.

 While you are in school and shortly after graduation, you may not be required to make loan payments because your loans are in deferment.
 Unfortunately, interest keeps accruing during this time, except for Subsidized Direct Loans.

 If you are serious about learning how to pay off private student loans fast, you'll make payments while you are still in school that are large enough to cover the cost of interest.
-If you do that, you can avoid capitalization of interest, which happens when your accrued interest is added onto your loan balance.
+If you do that, you can avoid the capitalization of student loan interest, which happens when your accrued interest is added to your student loan balance.

 2. Choose your repayment plan carefully

-Federal student loans offer a choice of repayment plans, including options for extended repayment.
+Federal student loans offer a choice of repayment plans, including extended repayment options.
 If you're hoping to figure out how to pay off student loans fast, you should likely opt for the standard payment plan.
 That will give you higher monthly payments than many other plans that are available, but it will also ensure your loan is paid in full within 10 years.

 3. Pay extra each month

-If you come into any unexpected money, whether it's a bonus at work or a birthday card with a check in it or a tax refund, put it towards making an extra payment on your student loans.
+Most borrowers simply make the minimum payment each month.
+But if you come into any unexpected money, whether it's a bonus at work, tax refund, or another windfall, put it towards making an extra payment on your student loans.
 Again, make sure to specify you want the extra money to go toward reducing your principal.

 6. Sign up for automatic payments

-If you sign up for autopay, you can qualify for a .25 percentage point discount from federal student loan servicers.
+If you sign up for autopay, you can qualify for a .25 percentage point interest rate reduction from federal student loan servicers.
 Many private loan lenders also provide a similar discount.

 This may not seem like much, but by reducing your interest rate even a little bit, you can make it easier to pay down more principal and get free of your loans sooner.
 If you owe a lot of money, even a small change in rates could also make a big difference.
 For example, if you're trying to figure out how to pay off 100K in student loans fast, this technique could be a really valuable one.